jimbro1000/tdd-training-katas/katas/DiscIntersections/README.md

   intersection between a point and the edge of a circle is included in the sum.
   A point  wholly contained in a circle is included in the sum.

-  6. The time to find the solution should, at worst case, be in the order of N\*log(N) where N is the number of elements in the array.
+  6. (BONUS) The time to find the solution should, at worst case, be in the order of N\*log(N) where N is the number of elements in the array.
 NB.: time complexity is normally stated as being a function `O()` so in this case it is O(N\*log(N)).